FTBTeam/docs/docs/mods/1.16/ftb-jar-mod/for-kubejs.md

 KubeJS has the option to be able to remove the present temperature sources recipes from the FTB Jar Mod.
 There are quite a few.

-Here is one long way you could remove all those recipes by recipe "id".
+Here is one long way you could remove all those recipes by recipe "ID".

 ```js
 onEvent('recipes', (event) => {